Updated May 2026

 Mill Street, Scarborough YO11 1SZ

-The Windmill is, as you may already have gathered, accommodation set within a 230-year-old Windmill!
-It’s a Grade II listed building and is one of the most unique places to stay in Scarborough.
-There are two fantastic apartments in the Windmill itself, both of which are set over two floors.
-It’s in a tranquil setting and also offers two self-catering cottages which are ideal if you’re not a fan of heights.
+The Windmill is, as you may have gathered, accommodation set within a 230-year-old working windmill – a Grade II listed building and one of the most unique places to stay anywhere on the Yorkshire Coast.
+There are two fantastic apartments in the windmill itself, both set over two floors, in a wonderfully tranquil setting.
+If heights aren’t your thing, two self-catering cottages in the grounds offer an equally charming alternative.

 La Rosa Hotel, Whitby